 Marvao Portugal has become famous because it was listed in the New York Times bestselling book 1000 places to see Before your Die.

 Not sure if it deserved to be on that list, there are many beautiful villages in Portugal, but the white houses, small churches and views are certainly worth the visit.

 As you can see below, it is not the most photogenic village from the distance - Compared to Obidos, for example where the town is spread downhill.

 Inside the town, you can find a miniature representation of the hill, the village, the wall and the castle.
 Not as good as flying over it, but it helps you get an idea of the lay of the land.
-It really is like an eagle nest perched at almost 900 meters.
+It is really like an eagle nest perched at almost 900 meters.

-My favorite view of the place, is from the top of the town on the castle garden side, from the wall.
+My favorite view of the place is from the top of the town on the castle garden side, from the wall.
 This was just next to my hotel the Dom Dinis.
 I love how you can see the fortification mixing with the rocks of the hill.

-I offers stunning views of the Sao Mamede Mountains.
+It offers stunning views of the Sao Mamede Mountains.
 The village is actually located in the Natural Park Serra de Sao Mamede.

 You enter the village of Marvao Portugal via the Rado Gate (Porta de Radao).

 The Marvao Wikipedia page has a lot of information about the history of Marvao Portugal but here are a few facts about Marvao: